 Back in the old days of football,when there were no squad numbers the traditional center forward used to wear the number 9.

-In the 1930s,the Austrian national team was known as the wunderteam, and leading the team was the withdrawn center forward Matthias Sindelar.
+In the 1930s,the Austrian national team known as the wunderteam were dazzling fans and opposition teams with their revolutionary style of play.
+Leading the team was the withdrawn center forward Matthias Sindelar.
 Sindelar was one of the first strikers who dropped deep to create havoc among defences.
 Then there was the great Hungarian team of the 50s with Nandor Hidegkuti as the deep lying forward.
 But in modern football,the earliest example one can think of is,Francesco Totti for Roma under Luciano Spaletti in 2006/07.

 The Rise of the False 9